-(Stages may be skipped as deemed appropriate by the relevant teacher)
+(Stages may be skipped depending on the seriousness of the incident as deemed appropriate by the relevant teacher)

-The Form Teacher discusses the reported incident which will have been recorded on the template (see Appendix 1) with the student and a clear warning is given.
+The Form Teacher discusses the reported incident with the student and a clear warning is given.
 The student will be told that his/her behaviour is unacceptable and that it must stop.

-The relevant teacher interviews the student accused of bullying using the template from Stage 1.
-The relevant teacher informs the student's parents/guardians of the incident and seeks a change in the student's behaviour.
-Following a Disciplinary Meeting, appropriate sanctions will be imposed in accordance with the Code of Behaviour and the parents / guardians will be advised of the possible consequences of a continuation of the unacceptable behaviour.
-A copy of the recorded incident will also be retained by the Deputy Principal.
+The Relevant Teacher interviews the student accused of bullying.
+The Relevant Teacher informs the student's parents/guardians of the incident and seeks a change in the student's behaviour.
+Appropriate sanctions may be imposed in accordance with the Code and the parents / guardians will be advised of the possible consequences of a continuation of the unacceptable behaviour.

-In cases where the relevant teacher considers that the bullying behaviour has not been adequately and appropriately resolved within 20 school days after he/she has determined that bullying behaviour has occurred, it must be recorded by the relevant teacher in the recording template at Appendix 1.
-This must be retained by the relevant teacher and copied to the Principal and the Deputy Principal.
+In cases where the Relevant Teacher considers that the bullying behaviour has not been adequately and appropriately resolved within 20 school days after he/she has determined that bullying behaviour has occurred, it must be recorded by the Relevant Teacher in the recording template at Appendix 1 which must be retained by the Relevant Teacher and copied to the Principal or Deputy Principal as appropriate.

 - 10.3.1.1.
 In determining whether a bullying case has been adequately and appropriately addressed the relevant teacher must, as part of his/her professional judgement, take the following factors into account: - 10.3.1.2.
-Whether the bullying behaviour has ceased; - 10.3.1.3.
-Whether any issues between the parties have been resolved as far as is practicable; - 10.3.1.4.
+Whether the bullying behaviour has ceased. - 10.3.1.3.
+Whether any issues between the parties have been resolved as far as is practicable. - 10.3.1.4.
 Whether the relationships between the parties have been restored as far as is practicable; and - 10.3.1.5.
-Any feedback received from the parties involved, their parents or the School Principal or Deputy Principal; - 10.3.2.
-The student accused of bullying comes before the School's Disciplinary Committee and appropriate sanctions are decided upon in accordance with the Code of Behaviour. - 10.3.3.
+Any feedback received from the parties involved, their parents or the School Principal or Deputy Principal. - 10.3.2.
+The student accused of bullying comes before the School's Disciplinary Committee and appropriate sanctions are decided upon in accordance with the Code .

+10.3.3.
 The student's parents/guardians are informed of the outcome.
 The Guidance Counsellor is also informed and may discuss the situation further with the parents/guardians.

-The student's case is referred to the Principal and sanctions up to and including suspension may ensue.
-In extreme circumstances, the student's case may be referred to the Board.
-(See Disciplinary Procedures involving Suspension or Expulsion.)
+The student is referred to the Principal and sanctions up to and including suspension may ensue.
+In extreme circumstances the student's case may be referred to the Board.
+(See Disciplinary Procedures involving Suspension\or Expulsion.)